gsidhu/thatgurjot/content/post/the-politics-of-education.md

 1. Why are children expected to come to school everyday when it is imperative for them to help out at home or in the fields in order for their family to survive?
 2. Why should everyone get an education when it is the educated people who commit greater crimes than the uneducated ones?
 An uneducated street urchin would probably steal someone’s car but an educated investment banker will make millions of dollars by avoiding taxes using a shell company.

+---

 I am sure I missed a lot of things in this list.
 I particularly did not talk about the administrative/government end of things — that was on purpose.

-Please do leave a comment or send me an email (thatgurjot at gmail dotcom) if you’ve got something to add!
+Please do leave a comment or send me an email (contact at this domain) if you’ve got something to add!
 Or just say hi!

 ## Further Reading